0bkevin/portfoliov2/src/content/blogs/damn-vulnerable-defi-1.md

 title: "Damn Vulnerable DeFi Solution 1: Unstoppable"
 pubDate: '2022-05-08T12:00:00Z'
 description: Understand what are Flash loans and Lending pools.
-tags: [auditor, blochain, smart contracts, python]
+tags: [auditor, blockchain, smart contracts, python]
 language: en
+image: {url: '/placeholder.jpg', alt: 'Banner'}
 canonicalURL: https://kevdevto.hashnode.dev/dvd-1
 ---
 In this series of articles we are going to make a walkthrough of the famous CTF **Damn Vulnerable Defi**, created by one of the top auditors of OpenZeppelin,